w3c/wai-intro-atag/content/no-code.md

 ### The Tool Supports the Creation of Accessible Multimedia Content

 <p><span class="persona">Persona: </span>
   Dacso runs a mechanic shop.
-He has a website where he puts videos that show how they fix cars and motorbikes.
+He has a website where he puts videos that give customers short tips for fixing cars and motorbikes.
 </p>
 <div class="quotes">
   <ul>